LikeKod/LikeKod/README.md

 ###### We'll see you again 😉

+> Today I’ll write down a thought here...
+I wonder if it’s true that if you do something every day for 30-60 minutes for several years, a person will easily achieve success in this matter...

 <!--
 **LikeKod/LikeKod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.